-Performance based restricted stock units ("PSUs") and performance based shares of restricted stock ("PRSAs") granted to employees under the 2012 Plan typically vest over 1 to 3 years and are subject to forfeiture in whole, if employment terminates, or in whole or in part, if specified vesting conditions are not satisfied, in each case prior to vesting.
+Performance based restricted stock units ("PSUs") and performance based shares of restricted stock ("PRSAs") granted to employees under the 2012 Plan or 2019 Plan typically vest over 1 to 3 years and are subject to forfeiture in whole, if employment terminates, or in whole or in part, if specified vesting conditions are not satisfied, in each case prior to vesting.
 PSUs are not considered issued or outstanding common stock until they vest.
 PRSAs are considered issued and outstanding on the grant date (at 200% of the target number of shares) and are subject to forfeiture if specified vesting conditions are not satisfied.
-PSUs and PRSAs that are granted to our executive officers and key employees are provided as long-term incentive compensation that is based on relative total shareholder return, which measures our performance against that of our competitors.
+PSUs and PRSAs that are granted to our executive officers and key employees are provided as long-term incentive compensation that is based on relative total shareholder return, which measures our performance against the Russell Microcap Index.

-The following table summarizes the activity related to PSUs and PRSAs for the fiscal year ended September 30, 2018:
+The following table summarizes the activity related to PSUs and PRSAs for the fiscal year ended September 30, 2019:

-Performance S Stock Units Performance S tock Awards
+Performance Stock Units tock Awards

-Performance Stock Activity Number of Shares (at Target) - Weighted Average Grant Date Fair Value
+Performance Stock Activity Number of Shares (at Target) Weighted Average Grant Date Fair Value Number of Shares (at Target) Weighted Average Grant Date Fair Value

-Non-vested as of September 30,

-2017 328,708 \$8.36 33,333 \$12.25

-Granted 240,164 \$7.62 - \$0.00

-Vested (166,058) \$6.86 - \$0.00

-Forfeited (5,037) \$13.36 - \$0.00

 Non-vested as of September 30, 2018 397,777 \$8.48 33,333 \$12.25

+Granted 280,000 \$5.19 \$0.00

+Vested (30,874) \$7.14 \$0.00

+Forfeited (175,079) \$7.36 \$0.00

+Non-vested as of September 30, 2019 471,824 \$7.03 33,333 \$12.25

-As of September 30, 2018, there was approximately \$1.5 million of remaining unamortized stock-based compensation expense associated with PSUs, which will be expensed over a weighted average remaining service period of approximately 1.3 years.
-The 0.4 million outstanding non-vested and expected to vest PSUs have an aggregate intrinsic value of approximately \$1.9 million and a weighted average remaining contractual term of 1.3 years.
-For the fiscal year ended September 30, 2018, the intrinsic value of PSUs vested was approximately \$1.4 million.
-There were no PSUs vested in the fiscal years ended September 30, 2017 and 2016.
-For the fiscal year ended September 30, 2017, the weighted average grant date fair value of PSUs granted was \$8.34.
-There was no PSUs granted in the fiscal year ended September 30, 2016.
+As of September 30, 2019, there was approximately \$1.7 million of remaining unamortized stock-based compensation expense associated with PSUs, which will be expensed over a weighted average remaining service period of approximately 1.9 years.
+The 0.5 million outstanding non-vested and expected to vest PSUs have an aggregate intrinsic value of approximately \$1.4 million and a weighted average remaining contractual term of 1.8 years.
+For the fiscal years ended September 30, 2019 and 2018, the intrinsic value of PSUs vested was approximately \$0.2 million and \$1.4 million, respectively.
+There were no PSUs vested in the fiscal year ended September 30, 2017.
+For the fiscal year ended September 30, 2018, the weighted average grant date fair value of PSUs granted was \$7.62.

-As of September 30, 2018, there was approximately \$0.3 million of remaining unamortized stock-based compensation expense associated with PRSAs, which will be expensed over a weighted average remaining service period of approximately 1.0 year.
+As of September 30, 2019, there was approximately \$9,000 of remaining unamortized stock-based compensation expense associated with PRSAs, which will be expensed over a weighted average remaining service period of approximately 0.05 years.